FOSS-UCSC/Read-Me/README.md

 **You are warmly welcome to join with us.**

-Make repositories for your own project ideas...
+Make repositories for your own project ideas...<br>
-Contributes to the others' projects...
+Contributes to the others' projects...<br>
-Compete on online projects competiitions...
+Compete on online projects competiitions...<br>
-Show us that you are capable to do things as a UCSC student...
+Show us that you are capable to do things as a UCSC student...<br>

 # For Contributors
 ----------------